Transporting hospitalized kids to another world

 In reality, 7-year-old Grady is wheelchair-bound, who received weeks of treatment and physical therapy at Gillette Children’s Specialty Healthcare in St. Paul, Minnesota.
 In virtual reality, he explored the streets of London, pointing at the double-decker bus that rolled by, seemingly only a few feet away.
 Grady was one of the first patients to use Starlight Virtual Reality while he was recovering from spinal surgery.
 Even with limited mobility, he was able to travel the world.

-Concurrently, we are adding to our database of VR content and will soon launch a companion app that will mirror the VR content to a phone or tablet in order to allow a medical professional or guardian to see, guide, or curate content for the patient.
+Starlight is working to create more virtual reality content and launch a companion app that would mirror the VR content to a phone or tablet in order to allow a medical professional or guardian to see, guide, or curate content for the patient.

-We will continue to work on specialized content creation like 360° custom hospital tours and community/multi-player apps.
-Starlight’s goal is to enable hospitals to create their own VR content (with cameras supplied by Starlight) in order to create content specific to their facility.
+Starlight will continue to work on specialized content creation like 360° custom hospital tours and community/multi-player apps.
+Starlight’s goal is to enable hospitals to create their own VR content (with cameras supplied by Starlight) in order to construct content specific to their facility.